-This Report presents the sustainability performance of Samko Timber for the period 1 January 2017 to 31 December 2017.
-This Report covers material issues for Samko Timber's facilities as shown earlier ("Our business at a glance"), unless specifically mentioned otherwise in other sections.
+This Report presents the sustainability performance of Samko for the period from 1 January 2017 to 31 December 2017.
+This Report covers material issues for Samko's facilities as shown earlier ("Our business at a glance"), unless specifically mentioned otherwise in other sections.
 This Report excludes our trading offices in Indonesia, Singapore, Malaysia, and the United States.

-We also exclude our forest plantations in the current report, because they are currently still in the development stage.
+We also exclude our forest plantations in the current Report, because they are currently still in the development stage.
 Data presented in the Report have been either sourced centrally from our enterprise resource planning system or directly from the facilities.
 The data and statements presented in this Report have not been externally assured.
-As our first Sustainability Report, this Report does not contain revisions of previous sustainability reports.
+As this is our first Report, it does not contain revisions of previous sustainability reports.